isa-group/sla-wizard/README.md

 npm install
 ```

-### 2. Prepare test bed: creates 4 SLAs, each with 2 apikeys and then creates a config file for Nginx, with rate limiting based on those 4 SLAs
+### 2. Prepare test bed

+The following command creates 4 SLAs, each with 2 apikeys and then creates a config file for Nginx, with rate limiting based on those 4 SLAs:

 ```bash
 npm run prepare_test nginx 4 2
 ```

-See the config file created by the previous command
+See the config file created by the previous command:

 ```bash
 less /tmp/proxy-configuration-file